Creating nodes

 }

-Task 6 Build your node and run it as in previous task.
-Use
+Build your node and run my_launch_file.launch

-of rosservice
+command.
+Usage of rosservice

 is analogical to rostopic

 .
-To call service type:
+To call service type

-rosservice call /tutorial_pkg_node/saved_images
+rosservice call /my_first_node/saved_images

 As a response you should get something like this:

-Message typesβ
+Message types

 - for handling data from sensors